 If you are experiencing a dental emergency please call one of our offices immediately for advice on how to proceed.
 We make every effort to see patients with emergencies the same day when necessary and have an after-hours answering service for contacting the dentist on call.

-Corbin Dental recommends that you contact our office for advice to avoid additional damage or dental problems, but there are a few measures that can be taken at home to minimize pain and stabilize the situation.
+Dr. Bruce Corbin and Dr. Richard Corbin recommend that you contact our office for advice to avoid additional damage or dental problems.
+There are a few measures that can be taken at home to minimize pain and stabilize the situation.
 In most situations where trauma has occurred, the use of a cold compress on the outside of the cheek to reduce swelling and an over the counter pain medication can minimize discomfort.

 Here are some additional tips for managing a dental emergency until you can be seen: